-Information about the tuition fees at Chalmers
+Tuition fees at Chalmers

-Exchange students at Chalmers are exempted from fees
+Exchange students at Chalmers exempted from fees

-As a non EU/EEA or Swiss exchange student you will be liable to pay thefees set out above if you apply for additional courses or another programme at Chalmers.
+As a non-EU/EEA or Swiss exchange student you will be liable to pay the fees set out above if you apply for additional courses or another programme at Chalmers.